002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 * The first three parameters to the ``camera`` method specify the coordinates for the camera location.
 Moving the camera to the origin simplifies sketch design.

 *  The second three parameters to the ``camera`` method specify the coordinates of the center of the scene and for this Generator that will appear in the center of the equirectangular projection.
 In this sketch the center is pointing towards the negative z-axis.
-The magnitude of a vector going from the first set of coordinates to the second is not important.
+The magnitude of the vector going from the first set of coordinates to the second is not important.

 Testing
 -------